Skip to content

 • Living quarters for the consul and family.

-• Private gardens or courtyards that offer relief from the urban environment.
+• Private gardens and courtyards providing relief from urban surroundings.

-• Domestic service areas separate from administrative offices.
+• Separate domestic service areas distinct from public offices.

 Table 3: Residential Facilities in Consulates